 Also, if you want to see awesome strength and muscle gains you need to have your nutrition on point as well.

-To make sure you get this and a LOT more I recommend that you get your hands on one of the Kinobody program.
+To make sure you get this and a LOT more I recommend that you get your hands on the ShredSmart Program.
 This is what I did and it sure helped build my physique and knowledge about training (and dieting) more than anything else.